MicrosoftDocs/security/security-docs/zero-trust/zero-trust-partner-kit.md

 ## Co-branded architecture illustrations

-Architecture diagrams like those included in our Zero Trust guidance help communicate how to apply the princples of Zero Trust to specific environments, from Microsoft 365 to specialized environments built in Azure or even Amazon Web Services (AWS).
+Architecture diagrams like those included in our Zero Trust guidance help communicate how to apply the principles of Zero Trust to specific environments, from Microsoft 365 to specialized environments built in Azure or even Amazon Web Services (AWS).
 These illustrations help provide deeper technical guidance and recommendations.
 They provide a supported starting-point that you can adjust for your own environments.
 They help communicate design decisions and the relationships between components and security capabilities in an environment.

 ### Visio templates, Visio stencils, and Microsoft icon sets